react-cosmos/react-cosmos/docs/getting-started/next.md

 export default nextCosmosPage(cosmosImports);
 ```

-This is your Next.js Cosmos renderer.
+This is your Cosmos Renderer.

 > If you're using TypeScript replace `.jsx` file extensions with `.tsx`.